carmel/go-pwa/docs/web/documents/getting-started.md

 func main() {
 	// The first thing to do is to associate the hello component with a path.
 	//
-	// This is done by calling the Route() function,  which tells go-pwa what
+	// This is done by calling the Route() function,  which tells go-app what
 	// component to display for a given path, on both client and server-side. app.Route("/", &hello{})